E4 Series Shinkansen

-The E4 series (E4系) was a high-speed shinkansen train type operated by East Japan Railway Company (JR East) in Japan.
+The E4 series (E4系) was a high-speed Shinkansen electric multiple unit train type operated by East Japan Railway Company (JR East) in Japan.
 They were the second series of completely bi-level Shinkansen trainsets to be built in Japan (the other being the E1 series).
 They previously operated on the Tōhoku and Jōetsu Shinkansen, and occasionally on the Nagano Shinkansen.
 E4 series trains feature double-decker cars to accommodate additional commuter traffic around Tokyo and other urban areas.
-They were often coupled to 400 series trains on the Tōhoku Shinkansen between Tokyo and Fukushima before the latter retired in April 2010.
+They were often coupled to 400 series trains on the Tōhoku Shinkansen between Tokyo and Fukushima before the latter retired in April 2010 along with the E3 series trains until September 2012.
 The last trains of the E4 series were withdrawn from regular service on 1 October 2021.

 Two eight-car sets can be coupled together for extra capacity: a sixteen-car E4 series formation trainset carries a total of 1,634 seated passengers, the highest-capacity high-speed rail trainset in the world.